AC Power Flow

 analysis = newtonRaphson(system)

-Initially, the Bus 1 is set as the slack bus (type = 3), and the Bus 2 and Bus 3 are generator buses (type = 2).
-However, the Bus 3 does not have a generator, and JuliaGrid considers this a mistake and changes the corresponding bus to a demand bus (type = 1).
+Initially, Bus 1 is set as the slack bus (type = 3), and Bus 2 and Bus 3 are generator buses (type = 2).
+However, Bus 3 does not have a generator, and JuliaGrid considers this a mistake and changes the corresponding bus to a demand bus (type = 1).

 After this step, JuliaGrid verifies the slack bus.
-Initially, the slack bus (type = 3) corresponds to Bus 1, but since it does not have an in-service generator connected to it, JuliaGrid recognizes it as an error.
+Initially, the slack bus (type = 3) corresponds to Bus 1, but since it does not have an in-service generator connected to it, JuliaGrid recognizes it as another mistake.
 Therefore, JuliaGrid assigns a new slack bus from the available generator buses (type = 2) that have connected in-service generators.
 In this specific example, Bus 2 becomes the new slack bus.

 As a result, we can observe the updated array of bus types: